 Inclusionary unit requirement.
-Table 6-44-51 outlines the minimum number of inclusionary units that the County's Ordinance Code requires at each income level per quantity of housing units developed by each project.
+Table 6-51 outlines the minimum number of inclusionary units that the County's Ordinance Code requires at each income level per quantity of housing units developed by each project.

-TABLE 6-4451 MINIMUM NUMBER OF INCLUSIONARY UNITS BY HOUSEHOLD INCOME BY TYPE AND NUMBER OF HOUSING UNITS DEVELOPED
+TABLE 6-51 MINIMUM NUMBER OF INCLUSIONARY UNITS BY HOUSEHOLD INCOME BY TYPE AND NUMBER OF HOUSING UNITS DEVELOPED

-Number Inclusionary Units and Type of Units Proposed Very Low Income (VLI) Lower Income (LI) Moderate Income Inclusionary Units of all Units 5 to 125 rental units 20+% Remainder of inclusionary units after VLI threshold N/A 15% 5 to 125 for-sale units N/A 20+% Remainder of inclusionary units after LI threshold 15% 126 or more rental units 20+% N/A Remainder of inclusionary units after VLI threshold 15% 126 or more for- sale units N/A 20+% Remainder of inclusionary units after LI threshold 15% single-family homes sold in the county within the prior 12 months.
-The in-lieu fee equals the difference between (1) the average rent of a two-bedroom unit with a 1.5 bathroom and (2) annual affordable rent for the target household, calculated annually for 55 years.
-The County requires payment of in-lieu fees before issuing any permits to the developer.
-As of June 2022, the County had collected a total of \$946,000 paid by developers as in-lieu fees since 2015.
+Number Inclusionary Ur nits Total and Type of Units Proposed Very Low Income (VLI) Lower Income (LI) Moderate Income Inclusionary Units of all Units 5 to 125 rental units 20+% Remainder of inclusionary units after VLI threshold N/A 15% 5 to 125 for-sale units N/A 20+% Remainder of inclusionary units after LI threshold 15% 126 or more rental units 20+% N/A Remainder of inclusionary units after VLI threshold 15% 126 or more for- sale units N/A 20+% Remainder of inclusionary units after LI threshold 15%